 At the start of your tenancy, rent is set at whatever amount you and your landlord agree to as part of your agreement.
-From that point on, according to section 22 of the Residential Tenancy Regulation, your landlord can only raise your rent once every 12 months by a maximum of 2% + inflation.
-The allowable rent increase percentage changes each year, so check the Residential Tenancy Branch website or TRAC website to find out how much landlords can raise each year.
-For 2018, the allowable percentage is 4%, and for 2019, it is 4.5%.
+From that point on, according to section 22 of the Residential Tenancy Regulation, your landlord can only raise your rent once every 12 months by an amount equal to inflation.
+This means that the allowable rent increase percentage changes each year, so check the Residential Tenancy Branch website or TRAC website to find out how much landlords can raise each year.
+For 2018, the allowable percentage is 4%, and for 2019, it is 2.5%.

 Section 42 of the Residential Tenancy Act says that landlords must provide an approved “Notice of Rent Increase” form three full months before a rent increase takes effect.
 For example, if you receive proper notice on April 5th, the three full months that count towards the notice period are May, June, and July, which means the rent increase would take effect on August 1st (assuming you pay rent on the first of the month).
 If your landlord does not raise your rent during a 12-month period, or raises it by less than the allowable percentageS, they are not allowed to top-up a future rent increase to make up the difference.